finos/rune-dsl/documentation/rosetta-modelling-component.md

   [synonym FpML_5_10 value fraDiscounting set when "fraDiscounting" <> "NONE"]
 ```

-#### Path Expression
+#### Input Path Expression

-A Path expression checks the path through the rosetta document that leads to the current rosetta object.
-The path provided can only be the direct path from the level about in the document; in order for the condition to be true then the current path has to be the given path.:
+A input path expression checks the path through the input document that leads to the current value.
+The path provided can only be the direct path from the level above the current value in the input document.
+The condition avlauates to true when the current path is the given path:

 ```
 role PartyRoleEnum (1..1) <"The party role.">;` [synonym FpML_5_10 set to PartyRoleEnum.DeterminingParty when path = "trade.determiningParty"]
 ```

-#### RosettaPath Expression
+#### Output Path Expression

-A rosettaPath expression checks the path through the rosetta document that leads to the current rosetta object.
-The path provided can start from any level in the document; in order for the condition to be true then the current path has to end with the given path.
+An output path expression checks the path through the rosetta output object that leads to the current value.
+The path provided can start from any level in the output object.
+The condition evaluates to true when the current path ends with the given path.

 e.g. :